processing/p5.js/contributor_docs/contributor_guidelines.md

 ## Quick Get Started For Developers
 If you want to work/contribute to P5's🌸 codebase as a developer, either directly for improving P5 or for improving it's sub projects like [Friendly Error Systems](https://github.com/processing/p5.js/blob/main/contributor_docs/friendly_error_system.md), you can follow the following steps directly :

-1. Create a fork of P5 repo.
+1. Create a fork of p5.js.
 2. Clone your locally created fork.
 3. Add upstream using the following command :
    `git remote add upstream https://github.com/processing/p5.js`